AdobeDocs/experience-manager-64.ko-KR/help/release-notes/cfp-release-notes.md

 ### Uber Jar {#uber-jar}

-The Uber Jar for AEM 6.4.8.2 is available in the [Adobe Public Maven repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.4.8.2-1.0/).
+The Uber Jar for AEM 6.4.8.2 is available in the [Maven Central repository](https://repo.maven.apache.org/maven2/com/adobe/aem/uber-jar/6.4.8.2-1.0/).

 To use Uber Jar in a Maven project, refer to the article, [How to use Uber jar](../sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: